Enolsutil13/Math_table_operator/README.md

-# Math_table_operator
+# Python multiplication table

- A simple math table operator to play with
+This is a simple multiplication table operator, where we use counters, for loops and if conditionals.
+We can use it to play with the little ones in the house and learn mathematics in an interactive way.